webxdc/website/src-docs/spec/sendUpdate.md

 - `update.href`: optional string that specifies a relative URL (for example `index.html#about`)
-  When a receiver starts the webxdc app based on the update object (for example when the user clicked an info message coming from an update) the app will be navigated to the `href` location with the application root url prepended.
+  When a receiver starts the webxdc app based on the update object the app will be navigated to the `href` location with the application root url prepended.

 - `update.document`: optional, name of the document in edit